 The Australian actress portrayed a woman who is a victim of domestic violence in the HBO series Big Little Lies.
-A role which won her an Emmy for outstanding lead actress in a limited series or movie.
+For her performance, she won an Emmy for outstanding lead actress in a limited series or movie.
 In the letter she wrote, "It never occurred to me that I should be at a disadvantage because I was born a girl.
 The idea that women and men are equal is part of my DNA.
 I was raised by a strong feminist mother and a fully supportive father."

-In this must-read letter, she wrote of the challenges, big and small, that arise in women's lives simply because they are women in a still unequal world.
+In this must-read letter, she described the challenges, big and small, that arise in women's lives simply because they are women in a still-unequal world.
 Kidman thanked those in her life who encouraged her to believe in herself.
 "Imagine: if you can fall back on the 3.5 billion sisters, and the many good men who are with us, what could we possibly not achieve?"

 In her acceptance speech after winning the Emmy for her role in Big Little Lies, the actress dedicated it to the support of her family.
 “I also am a mother and a wife,” she said.
 “I have two little girls — Sunny and Faith — and my darling [husband] Keith [Urban], whom I asked to help me pursue this artistic path, and they have to sacrifice so much for it.
 So, this is yours.
 I want my little girls to have this on their shelf and look at it and go, ‘Every time my mama didn’t put me to bed, it’s because of this.
 I got something!'”